victorverma3/InstaRatio/README.md

-# FakeFriends

-# Inspiration
+# InstaRatio
-Instagram, like most social media, is full of "fake friends", which I define as any account that is not both following the user and followed by the user.
-I created this program so that users can identify their "fake friends" on Instagram and take action to follow/unfollow them if desired.
-Naturally, there will accounts (e.g. sports pages) that will not follow the user back, but this is left for the user to categorize.

 # Overview
-Fakes are defined as accounts that the user follows, but don't follow the user back.
-Fans are defined as accounts that follow the user, but the user doesn't follow back.
-This program will read the user's following and follower JSON data and create a CSV with two columns.
-The first column lists the fakes, and the second column lists the fans.
+A lot of people on Instagram care about their ratio of followers to following, with a greater follower-following ratio seen as more desirable.
+This program identifies both accounts that don't follow the user back accounts that the user doesn't follow back to make it easier to optimize the user's Instagram follower-following ratio.

 # Setup
 1. Open the desired Instagram account and navigate to `Your activity` --> `Download your information` --> `Request a download` --> `Select accounts and profiles` --> `Select types of information` --> `Followers and following` --> `"JSON" Format` and `"All time" Date range`.
 2. After setting these preferences, press `submit request` and download the data from your email when it is completed.
 3. Unzip the data and move the files `followers_1.json` and `following.json` into a folder called `user`, where `user` is the name of the person whose data is being used.
 Then move this folder into the same local directory as `igbot.py`.
-4. Run `pip -r ./requirements.txt` to download the dependencies required to run `igbot.py`.
+4. Run `pip install -r ./requirements.txt` to download the dependencies required to run `igbot.py`.

+# Running the program
+1. Ensure you have completed the steps in the [Setup](#setup) section.
+2. Run `find(user)`, where `user` refers to the folder within the local directory of `igbot.py` that contains the follower and following json files.
+3. A CSV file titled `{user}users.csv` will be created within the `user` folder.
+One column will list accounts that don't follow the user back, and another column will list accounts that the user doesn't follow back.